 According to an open letter by International Law Section chair Carlos F. Osorio and published on the Florida Bar’s website, the tour company, Cuban Cultural Travel, pulled out following the release of CABA’s letter.

 “As you know, under current law, without an Office of Foreign Assets Control-licensed tour operator, the ILS cannot conduct its visit as planned.
 Therefore, we are very disappointed to inform you that … supporting the advancement of human rights in Cuba will have to be put on hold,” Osorio wrote.
-“We would hope that you will not see this as victory, but rather as a missed opportunity to communicate with like-minded colleagues to advance our common interests for the benefit of the Cuban people.
+“We would hope that you will not see this as a victory, but rather as a missed opportunity to communicate with like-minded colleagues to advance our common interests for the benefit of the Cuban people.
 Indeed, I believe that this unfortunate result could have been easily avoided if you had simply made a phone call to ILS leadership (your fellow bar members) instead of airing your concerns in the most public manner possible.”

 According to ILS’ Cuba Committee co-chair James M. Meyer, the trip would not have been canceled had Cuban Cultural Travel not decided to rescind its services.

-“We’re still considering what our options are for a different date and time, but at this moment the trip is cancelled until further notice,” Meyer, who is the treasurer of the International Law Section and partner at Miami firm Harper Meyer Perez Hagen O’Connor Albert & Dribin, told the Daily Business Review.
+“We’re still considering what our options are for a different date and time, but at this moment the trip is canceled until further notice,” Meyer, who is the treasurer of the International Law Section and partner at Miami firm Harper Meyer Perez Hagen O’Connor Albert & Dribin LLP, told the Daily Business Review.
 “I think that it’s a shame, and as Carlos wrote in the letter, we think that it’s counterproductive to what we are trying to do and what CABA is trying to do.
 We understand the tour operator’s concerns to the extent that this issue was going to create difficulties.”

 Meyer said that there are tentative plans for another ILS trip to Cuba with a different tour provider.
 He added that the central problem concerned the differential treatment given by the Cuban government to Cuban-born expatriates looking to travel to the island, noting that the policy “seems rather draconian and restricts a U.S. citizen’s constitutional right to travel.”